redcactus5/cactus-encrypt/README.md

 cactus encrypt is compiled using the excellent nuitka compiler.

 v1.5 update:
-this update adds bug fixes, adds two more characters to the default character set, splits the encryption engine and user interface into seperate files adding room for custom  and possibly grpahical user interfaces in the future and increasing readability and maintainabilty, adds support for loading and saving keys as text files, encrypting and decrypting text files, and loading character sets from text files.
+this update adds bug fixes, adds two more characters to the default character set, finally reorders the default character set to a sacrambled version, splits the encryption engine and user interface into seperate files adding room for custom and possibly grpahical user interfaces in the future and increasing readability and maintainabilty, adds support for loading and saving keys as text files, encrypting and decrypting text files, and loading character sets from text files.